talorlik/ldap-2fa-on-k8s/application/modules/openldap/README.md

 # OpenLDAP Module

-This module deploys OpenLDAP Stack HA using Helm, including phpLDAPadmin and ltb-passwd web interfaces, with ALB ingress and Route53 DNS records.
+This module deploys OpenLDAP Stack HA using Helm, including phpLDAPadmin and ltb-passwd web interfaces, with ALB ingress.
+Route53 DNS records are created by the dedicated `route53_record` module (see [Route53 Record Module Documentation](../route53_record/README.md)).

 ## Features